SebasAren/progProject/doc/log.md

 Finished the technical details of the scatter plot.
 All that's left is to add the regression line to the plot and make the last plot.

 I also finally have a good grasp of the enter().append() and exit().remove() internal workings, which should make the last plot a lot easier to make.

+## Friday 19-1-2018
+Was pretty ill and only worked a bit on adding the regression line to the scatter plot.
+Still needs some work to get done.

+## Monday 22-1-2018
+Started working on the grouped bar chart.
+Got it working with a single y-axis and all data-types.
+Will need to make another y-axis and make it update with buttons and the drag-functionality.
+Interactivity should be pretty easy.